 The result is a complex text, one that’s designed to cover how US companies collect, process, store, and use European PII.
 At the heart of the agreement is the ability for EU citizens to enforce privacy regulations directly against US companies, using their local data protection authorities.
 Once certified to be Privacy Shield-compliant, US companies will need to set up and use a formal recourse process (one they need to pay for and that’s enforceable under both US and EU law).

 Privacy Shield-compliant companies will need to make a commitment to ensure the protection of users’ personal data and that only relevant information is used, even by third parties.
 It’s a commitment that goes beyond the law, and into their infrastructure as means that all data needs to be protected at rest and in motion.
 If there’s a breach and data loss, companies will need to work with both US and EU authorities, handling notifications and responding to data protection authorities as well as their users.

 Managing privacy is a complex process, and requires commitment from all parts of a business.
 That means building an infrastructure that’s both privacy-aware and secure, with the intent of protecting customer data.
 You need a network that’s able to detect and deflect intrusions, with an adaptive response to attacks that’s able to detect unusual activities and data exfiltration across a wide range of low level network technologies.

-Efficient IP’s recent DNS security survey has shone light on the risks businesses face with traditional DNS architectures.
+Efficient IP’s 2016 DNS security survey has shone light on the risks businesses face with traditional DNS architectures.
 Agreements like Privacy Shield mean that there’s a significant business risk to running an unprotected network – you need an approach that protects your entire infrastructure.